Max-Takahashi9/hashstack-core/README.md

 # Open Finance

-> This repository serves as an Index  the core contracts powering open finance defi ecosystem.
+> This repository serves as an Index of the core contracts-powering the open finance defi ecosystem.